fkivela/HVCtl/doc/sphinx/protocol.rst

 List of commands and answers
 ----------------------------

-This section lists all commands recognized by the HV PSU and the answers to them.
+This section lists all commands recognized by the HV generator and the answers to them.
 An *X* denotes a numerical value.
-This value is a 12-bit unsigned integer (i.e. :math:`X \in \left[0, 4095 \right]`), linearly scaled to cover the whole voltage or current range of the PSU.
+This value is a 12-bit unsigned integer (i.e. :math:`X \in \left[0, 4095 \right]`), linearly scaled to cover the entire voltage or current range of the generator.
 For example, with a SR100kV-5kW device with negative polarity, ``X = 0`` sets the voltage to 0 V (ie. the ground potential), and ``X = 4095`` sets it to the maximum value of -100 kV.

 1. Set output voltage
 .....................